 TOP-TIPS 1.
 DESK HOGGING Don't do it.
 Including leaving your laptop on with a 'gone to lunch' sign; putting your coat on the chair next to you to 'save it for a mate'; placing a few random books on the next table to give yourself more space; all bad form.
 2. MALODOROUS LUNCHES Only permitted in green zones, food in the library can be contentious, especially if those on the other side of the floor can smell it.
 Be considerate.
 3. LOUD NOISES Most people work best in a quiet, relaxed environment so try and keep the peace by avoiding crunching, sniffling, blaring music or chatting to your mum on the phone.
 4. NAPPING We all know that when you've got to nap, you've got to nap.
 It's a normal part of student life, but if you're doing it in the library, you're either working too hard, or have been there too long.
-5. AMATEUR DJ You might be still be well into Chromatica but that doesn't mean your friendly library neighbours are.
+5. AMATEUR DJ You might still be well into that Olivia Rodrigo album but that doesn't mean your friendly library neighbours are.
 Use your headphones, and use them at a reasonable volume.
 STUDENT SPACES THE GYM Joining the University gym via a UofG Sport membership is pretty much a given and if you're in University halls it's included in the price of rent.
 For everyone else, it's the cheapest gym you'll ever be a member of and it's one of the best kitted-out facilities in the country.
 If you're able to, embrace the chance to get or stay active in your first year.
-COVID-19 Notice: At time of writing (July 2020) the Gym is still closed due to COVID-19.
-All memberships have been frozen and will restart when the facilities reopen.
-Check gla.ac.uk/myglasgow/sport for updates.
+COVID-19 Notice: At time of writing (July 2021) the Gym is open but you need to complete a Reopening Induction Form in order to visit.
+Check [gla.ac.uk/myglasgow/sport](https://gla.ac.uk/myglasgow/sport) for updates.